Fliplet/fliplet-cli/docs/API/fliplet-payments.md

   // Configuration has been set successfully.
   // Your app is almost ready to start checkout sessions.

-  console.log('Webhook URL to configure in Stripe', result.webhookCallbackUrl);
+  console.log('Webhook URL to configure in Stripe', result.webhookUrl);
-  // result.webhookCallbackUrl must be configured on your payment provider,
+  // result.webhookUrl must be configured on your payment provider,
   // see the next section of the docs here below.
   // Here's an example of what the URL looks like:
   // https://api.fliplet.com/v1/billing/apps/webhook/8a85a2edc3f3a774ac06f